WE ARE CARLSON GRACIE…

 (8x 1st place / 6x 2nd place / 7x 3rd place)

 HOME, where people are waiting who cheer for you, believe in you and lift you up when nobody else does it.
-People who realize your true potential, challenge you and allow everyone to go beyond their limitations, people who help each other sharpen their skills and overcome obstacles.
+This every-day-heroes who come to the gym without complaining even if they`re tired, injured, sad or unmotivated…people who challenge you and get the best out of you, people who help each other sharpen their skills and overcome obstacles.

-This people we call FAMILY – A family with a strong sense of commitment, a family we are truly thankful for because nobody can improve alone, nobody can fight alone and nobody can win alone.
+This people we call FAMILY – A family that makes us strong and we are truly thankful for because nobody can improve alone, nobody can fight alone and nobody can win alone.

 „As iron sharpens iron, so one person sharpens another.“ Proverbs 27:17